MMR vaccination is routinely given to children as part of the NHS childhood immunisation programme.

 Teenagers and MMR

-Teenagers attending for their 3-in-1 teenage booster are generally checked at the same time for MMR immunity.
+Teenagers attending for their 3-in-1 teenage booster are generally asked about their MMR vaccination history.

-If they are not immune because they missed MMR vaccination when they were younger, they can be given two doses of MMR vaccine on the NHS to protect them.
+If they missed one or both doses of MMR vaccine when they were younger, they can be given two doses of MMR vaccine on the NHS to protect them.

 It's especially important for teenagers leaving home for college to be up-to-date with the MMR vaccine as they are at higher risk of mumps.